 - 2 large Japanese eggplant about 1 pound; roughly chopped at angles into bite sized pieces

-- 1 tbsp sake can sub Shaoxing Rice Wine
+- 1 tablespoon sake can sub Shaoxing Rice Wine

 - 2 ts garlic minced